EliasKotlyar/VarnishPreProcessing/README.md

 ## Introduction

-Short time before writing this article, i have seen the awesome talk from Fabian Schrank about Lizards&Pumpkins.
+Short time before writing this article, i have seen the awesome talk from Fabian Blechschmidt about Lizards&Pumpkins.
 It has inspired me, to think about the topic of "cache vs pregeneration".
 Here are my toughts:

 ## General Concepts: